thatdecade/PC_Fan_Controller_with_LCD/README.md

 # PC Fan Controller with LCD
-Controls a 12V PC fan and displays status on LCD.
+Arduino to control a 12V PC fan and displays status on LCD.
 Bargraph and tachometer RPM speed.
 Basic operation is below.

-Code is highly configurable, and will support a variety of LCDs.
  - Supports any 4-bit or 8-bit LCD.
 Default is 16x2 characters
- - Button input is software debounced
+ - Button inputs are software debounced
- - Main loop has a scheduler
+ - Main loop uses a scheduler
+ - See code for list of configurable values

 # onoff_state = SYSTEM_OFF
 Pressing on/off will:
-* Command mosfet to power to the fan
+* Command mosfet/relay to power to the fan
 * Set the throttle to 20% (first boot) or last selected

 # onoff_state = SYSTEM_ON
 Pressing on/off will:
-* Command mosfet to remove power from the fan
+* Command mosfet/relay to remove power from the fan
 * Set the throttle to OFF
 Use the +/- buttons to go up and down in 10% chunks HOLDING (3 second count) on/off will set throttle to MAX_FAN_SPEED